President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 In 1787, a convention was held to strengthen the Articles of Confederation that governed the new United States.
 However, the delegates instead seceded from the nation under the Articles and drafted what became the U.S. Constitution.

 The Congress consisted of one delegate from each state, and most votes required unanimous consent to pass.
 There was no executive leader and no national court system.
-This type of government was proving to be largely ineffective.
+This type of government was proving largely ineffective.

 The “Grand Convention at Philadelphia” formally convened on May 25, and eventually 55 of the 73 selected delegates attended.
 Of the 13 states, only Rhode Island refused to send a delegate.
 Others refusing to attend were Revolutionary War leaders Samuel Adams, Richard Henry Lee and Patrick Henry, who “smelt a rat in Philadelphia, tending toward the monarchy.”